At Eternity's Gate

 Story & Plot Summary: At Eternity's Gate

-Quick Plot Summary: At Eternity's Gate is a Drama film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2018, At Eternity's Gate is a Drama, History film directed by Julian Schnabel.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Willem Dafoe.

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 Famed but tormented artist Vincent van Gogh spends his final years in Arles, France, painting masterworks of the natural world that surrounds him.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Willem Dafoe's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure